ShaoPengyang/ShaoPengyang.github.io/_pages/about.md

 I received my Ph.D. degree in July 2025 from Hefei University of Technology, supervised by Prof. [Meng Wang](https://scholar.google.com/citations?user=rHagaaIAAAAJ).
 During my Ph.D. study, I focused on information retrieval and LLM based agents.
 I am currently a visiting researcher at the NExT++ Lab, National University of Singapore, supervised by Prof. [Tat-Seng Chua](https://scholar.google.com/citations?user=3kz6GDEAAAAJ).
 My current research focuses on LLM mechanisms and their practical deployment, including unlearning or personalization.

-I am actively seeking Postdoctoral positions related to LLM.
+I am actively seeking postdoctoral opportunities related to large language models (LLMs).
+I am also open to research collaborations and would be happy to work with highly motivated, proactive students, providing guidance and mentorship as needed.
+Please feel free to reach out to me at shaopymark at gmail.com or shaopengyang at u.nus.edu.

 ---